drj-sharma/FurnitureShop/README.md

-# My MEAN STACK summer project, it is focused on the especially backend stuff with mangoDB and NodeJS (Express), for frontend angular is used.
+# MEAN STACK summer project, backend with mangoDB and NodeJS (Express), for frontend angular is used.

 # Angularproject